m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 We should be careful about this solution, even in the single reader/single writer case.
 Copying over a large chunk of state just for a single read or write is a cost that cannot be amortized.

-With multiple readers and multiple writers, migrating the state all over the place doesn’t make any sense since the state needs to be accessed by multiple nodes at the same time.
+With multiple readers and multiple writers, migrating the state all over the place doesn't make any sense since the state needs to be accessed by multiple nodes at the same time.

 In this case, we use **replication** to copy the state on multiple nodes.
 While this solution is more general, it requires the consistency management.
 We have to make sure that writes are correctly ordered and that the most recent copies of the state are propagated across nodes for up-to-date reads.